The BCS faculty covers the subjects of Business Studies and Computer Science.

 Extra-Curricular Business and IT

-Business and Computer Science offer a variety of after school clubs and competitions.
+The Business and Computer Science Faculty offers a variety of after-school clubs and competitions.
 There is the opportunity to attend the Code Club and many other clubs after school.
-There are also school competitions on designing inventions and discussing human right.
+There are also school competitions on designing inventions and discussing human rights.

-If you have any queries about the BCS curriculum, please contact the Curriculum Leader, Mrs Hopkinson, via email at Chloe.Hopkinson@swindon-academy.org
+If you have any queries about the BCS curriculum, please contact the Curriculum Leader, Ms Thoseby, via email at Cris.Thoseby@swindon-academy.org